Dynamic programming by polymorphic semiring algebraic shortcut fusion

 \subsection{Discrete event combinations}

-As a final application exposition, in many contexts, it is important to be able to compute probabilities or other quantities over combinations of discrete events that satisfy certain conditions.
-As the number of events becomes large, it is not feasible to perform brute-force enumeration and thereby compute probabilities over all possible combinations as there are typically $O\left(2^{N}\right)$ such combinations.
-Therefore, DP can be an extremely useful computational tool if it can be made to tame this exponential complexity.
-An important application from reliability engineering is computing the probability of $M$-out-of-$N$ discrete events occurring, such as a combination components failing in a complex engineered system, when each failure event has a unique probability.
-A simple polymorphic generator of all possible sequences of events/non-events, is the following:
+As a final application exposition, in many contexts, it is important to be able to compute quantities over sequences of discrete events.
+An important application from \emph{reliability engineering }is computing the probability of a combination of components in a complex engineered system failing, when each failure has a given probability.
+A common specification for such discrete event combinations as the semiring problem,